 Consumers are gaining powers that enable them to learn anything they need to about a brand in real time.
 They can find ratings and reviews about products and services, compare prices and now, have items delivered to them in under an hour from "the crowd" by using services like Postmates, Instacart, Deliv.co, Google Shopping Express, and many others.
 They can also choose to buy a product one time, and then share it many times with their peers, rather than the whole group buying the same product over and over again.

 Members of this powerful crowd are also able to act like traditional companies in their own right.
-They can become like hotels and host people at their own homes using Airbnb.
 They can transform into restaurants by having strangers over for dinner.
 They can even morph into a rental car company by chauffeuring or lending their cars to friends or even complete strangers.
 In their most advanced state, these empowered people can build and sell their own products using 3D printing services, shared industrial tools, and online marketplaces.
 Sites such as Etsy, Quirky, Shapeways, TechShop, MakersRow and CustomMade may be largely invisible to the corporate eye now, but they're gaining prominence.

 What it means: The collaborative economy will cause extreme disruption to companies that sell "stuff."
 Your customers are becoming your competitors.
 And they can get much of what they need from each other, rather than from corporations.

 Savvy corporations will collaborate with the empowered people

 Savvy corporations that want to benefit from this massive economic revolution will collaborate with these empowered people, and, in return, create resiliency within their corporation (see sidebar).
 Make no doubt about it, this is a business opportunity.
 But if ignored, this is a threat that could unravel corporations.

 As with social media, disrupted companies today have two options:

 - Fight this revolution by trying to ignore it or by trying to introduce or influence regulation.